idp2p/idp2p/README.md

 - Self describing identity(like did:keri, did:peer, did:key)
 - Only identity owner and verifiers are responsible for storing identity materials
-- Based on subscription based ledger and consensus, it is
+- Based on pub-sub based ledger and consensus betwwen controller and verifiers
 - Resolvable via `idp2p` network

-### Consensus `TODO`
+### Consensus Mechanism

+When an identity event has occured, change is published over `idp2p` network, all subscribers verifies new did and updates it if suitable.

 ![w:1000](idp2p.drawio.png)

-### Identity Generation
+### Identity Content

-A p2p identity includes id, microledger and did document.
+An `idp2p` identity includes id, microledger and current did document.
 Id is the unique identifier of identity.

 ```json
 {